The Sailor Song

 "The Sailor Song" (accompanied with the slogan "Guaranteed To Make You Feel Good!") is a song by Danish pop duo Toy-Box.
-It is the third single off their debut album Fantastic.
-Even though "The Sailor Song" did not succeed as well as their earlier singles "Tarzan & Jane" and "Best Friend", it was still a widely popular and fan favorite song.
+It was released in August 1999, by labels Playground, Edel, Victor and Mega Records, as the third single off their debut album, Fantastic (1999).
+It was co-written and produced by the duo, and even though "The Sailor Song" did not succeed as well as their earlier singles "Tarzan & Jane" and "Best Friend", it was still a widely popular and fan favorite song.
+It became a top-10 hit in the Netherlands and the accompanying music video was directed by Per Holm-Petersen, who directed the other videos for the duo.